Economic rent: Overview

 For a produced commodity, economic rent may be due to the legal ownership of a patent (a politically enforced right to the use of a process or ingredient).
 For education and occupational licensing, it is the knowledge, performance, and ethical standards, as well as the cost of permits and licenses that are collectively controlled as to their number, regardless of the competence and willingness of those who wish to compete on price alone in the area being licensed.
 In regard to labor, economic rent can be created by the existence of mass education, labor laws, state social reproduction supports, democracy, guilds, and labor unions (e.g., higher pay for some workers, where collective action creates a scarcity of such workers, as opposed to an ideal condition where labor competes with other factors of production on price alone).
 For most other production, including agriculture and extraction, economic rent is due to a scarcity (uneven distribution) of natural resources (e.g., land, oil, or minerals).

 When economic rent is privatized, the recipient of economic rent is referred to as a rentier.

 By contrast, in production theory, if there is no exclusivity and there is perfect competition, there are no economic rents, as competition drives prices down to their floor.

 Economic rent is different from other unearned and passive income, including contract rent.
 This distinction has important implications for public revenue and tax policy.
 As long as there is sufficient accounting profit, governments can collect a portion of economic rent for the purpose of public finance.
 For example, economic rent can be collected by a government as royalties or extraction fees in the case of resources such as minerals and oil and gas.

 Historically, theories of rent have typically applied to rent received by different factor owners within a single economy.
-Hossein Mahdavy was the first to introduce the concept of "external rent", whereby one economy received rent from other economies.
+Hossein Mahdavy was the first to introduce the concept of "external rent", or rent received by one economy from other economies.